-Embassy drives positive change by providing infrastructure-based solutions with new frontline services for environmental sustainability and community healthcare.
+Embassy drives positive change by providing infrastructure-based sustainable solutions for government schools and community healthcare.
 We promote grassroot results to global problems in the communities we are a part of.

 Embassy offers waste management solutions in North Bangalore, working closely with NGOs to catalyse communities to develop and implement strategic infrastructure for sustainable environmental management.
 Embassy is a proud partner of TAICT’s EcoGram Solid Waste Management project.
 Initiated in 2016, EcoGram jointly aims to create an ecologically sound replicable model Gram Panchayat to propagate sustainable waste, water and soil management.
-In addition to our Bangalore Rural waste management initiatives, we also work to contribute to communities around our office parks through public space enhancement, clean-up drives that actively involve our Corporate communities, improving access to healthcare solutions and provision of improved basic amenities for sustained community transformation.
+In addition to our Bangalore Rural waste management initiatives, we also work to contribute to communities around our office parks through public space enhancement, clean-up drives that actively involve our Corporate communities, improve access to healthcare solutions and provision of improved basic amenities for sustained community transformation.

 17School builds till date